 Adventure Playground (Berkeley)

 Weekends only, from 11 am to 4 pm, children can visit Adventure Playground near the Berkeley marina and work or play, their choice in an environment filled with hand-built structures.
-Access to tools is earned though small tasks.
+Access to tools is earned through small tasks.
 During the summer, older children can be dropped off on weekdays.
 Run by Berkeley Parks and Rec.

 Berkeley Waterfront, 201 University Ave